-On May 6, 2014, the stockholders of NMFC approved a new investment advisory and management agreement (the "Investment Management Agreement") with the Investment Adviser which became effective on May 8, 2014.
+On May 6, 2014, the stockholders of NMFC approved a new investment advisory and management agreement (the "Investment Management Agreement") with the Investment Adviser which became effective on May 8, 2014 and was most recently re-approved by the Company's board of directors on February 8, 2017.
 Under the Investment Management Agreement, the Investment Adviser manages the day-to-day operations of, and provides investment advisory services to, the Company.
 For providing these services, the Investment Adviser receives a fee from the Company, consisting of two components-a base management fee and an incentive fee.